carlalennon/portfolio-project-2-jumper/README.md

 Player's x and y co-ords are declared with "let" instead of "const" as I haven't made my mindup about the amount the player will be able to move him yet

 Player and line are no longer drawn on canvas.
 For player I suspect the file is too big to load between frames.
 Possible fix: vector graphic.
 For line no idea why it disappeared

+Trying switch cases instead of if else because need multiple button controls

+Collision is working BUT collision box is from top of player's head